Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Background on HRM

 \subsection{Forward Pass}

 We formalize the (simplified) forward pass of HRM as follows.
 The input sequence is mapped to its embedding $\tilde{x}$ by the input network $f_I$:

-In this paper, we focus on the \textit{Sudoku-Extreme} dataset.
+In this paper, we mainly focus on the \textit{Sudoku-Extreme} dataset.
 The input samples $x$'s are sudoku puzzles, formatted as $9\times9$ sequences containing integer tokens ranging from $1$ to $9$, together with a special \texttt{<blank>} token representing masked cells.

-As a latent-space model, HRM keeps a latent state $z^i$, deterministically initialized as $z^0$.
+As a latent-space model, HRM maintains a latent state $z^i$, deterministically initialized as $z^0$.
 The HRM segment $\mathcal{F}$ takes the input embedding and the current latent state as input, and computes the next latent state:

-After all $T$ segments, the prediction vector is extracted from the terminal latent state:
+After all $M$ segments, the prediction vector is extracted from the terminal latent state:

-In practice, when HRM has already reached a plausible solution, the remaining segments are redundant.
-Correspondingly, an adaptive computation time (ACT) mechanism~\cite{graves2017adaptivecomputationtimerecurrent} is introduced to decide whether to halt the computation after each segment.
+In practice, when HRM has already reached a plausible solution, the remaining segments are essentially redundant.
+Accordingly, an adaptive computation time (ACT) mechanism~\cite{graves2017adaptivecomputationtimerecurrent} is introduced to decide whether to halt the computation after each segment.